TheHattedKid/devhonk.github.io/ba/BadApple-On-FX-CG50.md

 Bad Apple!! on a FX-CG50
-thanks maxime for automating my workflow with BA!'s This is how I ran Bad Apple!! on my FX-CG50(its not that great tho)
+thanks maxime for automating my workflow with BA!'s This is how I ran Bad Apple!! on my FX-CG50(its not that dolgreat tho)
 \_-----_/
 <centeredText>NOTE: So this BA! should have been published like, *months* earlier in a **PDF** but now that I have a website...
 Why not do it?</centeredText>